madewhere/madewhere.co/content/brands/red-wing/index.md

 Red Wing is a shoe manufacturer based in Minnesota.
 They offer a "heritage" line of shoes which are fully made in the USA.
-They also offer a "work" line of shoes and boots which are of varying origins and should be evaluated individually.
+They also offer a "work" line of shoes and boots which are of varying origins.